wwng2333/beszel-docs/en/guide/getting-started.md

 ## 3. Configure your first system

 Click the **Add System** button in the top right corner to open the system creation dialog.
-We're using the local system in this example, but you may use a remote agent instead.
+We're using localhost in this example, but you may use a remote agent instead.

 Do not click the **Add System** button inside the dialog until you've started up the agent.